StevenMayher/431-2021/classes/class08/README.md

 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 ## More to come.

+1. Here's a link to the [readxl package description](https://readxl.tidyverse.org/).
+While `readxl` is installed when you install the tidyverse, it's not part of the core tidyverse packages loaded with `library(tidyverse)` so you have to load it on its own with `library(readxl)`.